Bonsai Tree Soil Mix: Best DIY Recipe for Healthy Roots

 Sit, my young seedling.
 You wish to learn the secret of bonsai tree soil?
 Good.
 That means your spirit is awakening.

-Many believe bonsai tree soil is just dirt beneath our feet.
+Many believe bonsai tree soil mix is just dirt beneath our feet.
 But to a bonsai, soil is breath, blood, and balance.
 The wrong soil suffocates.
 The right soil sets roots free.

 In my experience, it is not wise to cut corners when it comes to bonsai soil, for this will determine whether you bonsai will survive or not.